tomic1785/Yugo-M-controller-project/README.md

 # Yugo-M-controller-project
 #### The STM32-based controller for IBM Model M keyboards

 Yugo-M is a drop-in replacement for the original PS/2 controller.
 It connects to PC (or other devices) via USB, and it is programmable.
-By default it runs [QMK firmware] (https://qmk.fm/), but you can flash it with any firmware compatible with STM32 chip, or you can write your own firmware.
+By default it runs [QMK firmware](https://qmk.fm/), but you can flash it with any firmware compatible with STM32 chip, or you can write your own firmware.
 It is just a simple implementation of the STM32F303 microcontroller.

 ## Abstract
 IBM Model M keyboards, produced in 80s and early 90s, come with a detachable PS/2 controller board.
 The PCB is commonly found in one of the following sizes: 170x50mm or 150x38mm.
 There is no special need to explain reasons to replace the controller which is non-customizable, has high power consumption and connects through obsolete PS/2 interface.
 Although there are solutions in the form of converters in which the cable is plugged in, a more elegant and similarly priced solution would be to replace the original PCB with an aftermarket one.
 This would turn Model M into a modern keyboard (minus n-key rollover) with customizable layout.